eaglescommander/os201/README.md

 Welcome to my Operating Systems page ([eaglescommander](https://github.com/eaglescommander/))!

-## The Why

-This is a sample text of readme
+This repository serves as a main way for me to complete OS201's tasks